hvauchar/SAMHAR-COVID19-Hackathon/README.md

 augmentation_Kaggle_CNN_COVID19.ipynb contain details regarding the image augmentation techniques used and code for the same.

+I highly suggest to run the code on google colab rather on your local machine If you opt to run it on your local machine do the following

+1. clone the repository to your local machine and unzip it.

+2. Download the dataset from the link metioned above and unzip it in the code repository.

+3. open terminal window in the directory where you have dumped all the github code and then run the below command to install all the required packages.

 $ python3 -m pip install --upgrade -r requirements.txt